shalivan/shalivan.github.io/_posts/RTG/16-02-01-Rendering.md

 # Shaders

+Each thread is not just blind but also memoryless.
+Shader Language has a single main function that returns a color at the end.

 ## Shader Rendering
 reflect refract & scatter ...
-`BRDF` - bidirectional reflection distribution fn.
+- `BRDF` - bidirectional reflection distribution fn.
 hemisphere for mat / and directional spike for reflective.
-More blurry reflection more direction samples > longer rendering `BTDF` - transmission (reflective + (refracted + iro)) (so dielectric render slower ) (transmitted scattering distribution (distribution is every time medium is changed )
+More blurry reflection more direction samples > longer rendering
+- `BTDF` - transmission (reflective + (refracted + iro)) (so dielectric render slower ) (transmitted scattering distribution (distribution is every time medium is changed )
-`BSSRDF` -Sub Surface Scattering.
+- `BSSRDF` -Sub Surface Scattering.
 Diffuse is SS on tiny area !!!!!!!!!
-`BSDF` - bidirectional scattering.
+- `BSDF` - bidirectional scattering.

+Materialx
+- `EDF` - Materialx Emission
+- `VDF` - Materialx Scatter in Volume

 ## Vertex Shader (VS)